click-contrib/click-man/README.md

 # click-man

-With `click-man` you are able to generate man pages for click applications.
+It's never been easier to generate man pages for a python click CLI application.